Available Courses

 Instructor : Gottfried,Megan

-What better way to celebrate the abundant display of vibrant fall colors than to explore the diverse art exhibited in Seattle galleries.
-We will meet weekly at local art galleries to hear talks, ask questions, and peruse the space.
-Following each visit, we will gather for afternoon coffee to discuss the work and share interests.
-A sampling of galleries includes Greg Kucera, Foster/White, ArtX Contemporary, Stonington, J. Rinehart, Azuma, Patricia Rovzar, Steinbrueck Native Gallery, Woodside/Braseth, Harris/Harvey, and the Seattle Art Museum Gallery.
-Whether you are a seasoned gallery visitor or a newcomer, please join us to experience this harbinger of fall through the varietal art scene in Seattle.
+What better way to celebrate the lush imagery of spring than to explore the art galleries in Seattle.
+We will meet weekly at local galleries to hear talks, ask questions, and peruse the space.
+Following each visit, we will gather for afternoon tea or coffee to discuss the art and share interests.
+A sampling of galleries includes Greg Kucera, Foster/White, Stonington, ArtX Contemporary, Gray Sky, Harris Harvey, Steinbrueck Native Gallery, and SAM Gallery.
+Whether you are a seasoned gallery visitor or a newcomer, you are welcome to take part in this harbinger of spring as you experience the Seattle art scene.

 - Fee: $140

-- Students are responsible for their own transportation to and from the field trips.
+- This class takes place away from North Seattle College.
+Students are responsible for their own transportation to and from this course.

 Location : Off Campus, Arranged